 - Check with your healthcare provider about any special care you might need if you are pregnant or have an underlying health condition.

-- Tell you doctor if you've had flu-like symptoms or felt ill after returning from destinations with health travel advisories.
+- Tell your doctor if you've had flu-like symptoms or felt ill after returning from destinations with health travel advisories.

 - Consider antiviral medications.
 Antivirals are prescription medicines used to treat the flu when people are very sick or at high risk of flu-related complications.
 In order to work, they must be started within 2 days after getting sick.
 During a pandemic, antivirals may be prioritized for people at high risk of serious flu complications. more